Bento Grid Slot System¶

 1. Decide what data you need¶

-Look at SlotContext above.
-If your data is in latestSnapshot, you can read it directly.
-If it requires platform-specific meta, check what fields are available on the relevant *PlatformMeta type in src/lib/adapters/types.ts.
+If your data is in latestSnapshot, read it directly.
+For platform-specific meta, check *PlatformMeta in src/lib/adapters/types.ts.

 2. Write the slot definition¶